Update 30 June 2015

 Installing it on a Mac is relatively painless, but there are quite a few steps to follow.
 Luckily brew comes to the rescue, so simply install it along with sonar-runner:

-brew update brew install sonar brew install sonar-runner
+brew install sonar

 The way it works is, Sonar itself is just a reporting tool.
 It needs data to report on.
 Sonar-runner is the tool that actually does the static analysis of your codebase and then stores that data in a local datastore.
 You have several options to use, I chose MySQL.